Register with Hyper Recruitment Solutions to upload your CV and apply for jobs! Register Now >

 You may also come across a third abbreviation: CDMO.
 This stands for Contract Development & Manufacturing Organisation, meaning a company that provides a complete comprehensive service from research to commercial manufacture.

-These types of companies can provide a broad range of services, including:
+Contract Research Organisation (CRO) companies offer a broad range of services, including:

 • Drug Discovery and Development